aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 * Getting the frame square can be quite difficult.
 It's worth spending time getting this done properly.
 It's common to have your frame together and apart multiple times until you get it right.
 * At the end, you should be able to place any side of the frame on a flat surface and have no "clack" as the frame rocks back and forth, it should sit flat on the bench.
 You should also be able to measure horizontally, vertically, and diagonally between all extrusions and get the same measurement within say 0.25mm.
 * Building on a truly **flat** surface such as a glass/marble counter will help.
-Don't assemble this somewhere soft, like the carpet or a rickety old wooden desk with uneven feet and one propped-up leg.
+Don't assemble this somewhere soft, like the carpet or a rickety old warped wooden desk with uneven feet and one propped-up leg.
 * In Artur's Printrbot conversion he describes the idea of making two "windows" from the Y and Z parts, then joining those with the X parts.
 Arvind agrees this is the best way to assemble a cube frame, it worked well with his FlyingBear P902.
 * Additional corner brackets on the outside of the extrusions can help line the frame up, such as the corner supplied in: [HyperCube extensions/modifications by Golkun](https://www.thingiverse.com/thing:2150132)
 * Internal corner brackets which are joined together is also a good idea, such as: [Corner Bracket 3 Way for 2020 aluminum extrusion by LuisCRSousa](https://www.thingiverse.com/thing:1416715)